Budgeting for maintenance

 It’s suggested to build up a ‘rainy day’ fund of approximately six months’ rent to cover unforeseen events such as big ticket repairs, rental arrears, vacancy or your own changes such as employment, relationship or an additional family member that could impact your income.

 Should you find yourself in a situation where you don’t have the funds for work required, look into where the work is deemed an “emergency” by law.
-If yes, you must carry the repairs such as essential living items ie. hot water systems etc.
+If yes, you must carry the repairs such as essential living items such as: hot water systems etc.

 If no, don’t commit to the work.
-If yes, speak to your mortgage broker, they might be able to restructure your loan to cover it.
+If yes, speak to your home loans specialist, they might be able to restructure your loan to cover it.